 - Details of the advice given and treatment offered

-An accident book report should be filled out at the time of an incident, or as soon as possible afterwards.
-The injured party, if able to, should be shown what is written to confirm it is correct.
-Records must then be kept for three years, so even if a claim is not pursued immediately, this evidence can still be accessed.
+An accident book report should be completed at the time of the incident, or as soon after as possible.
+You should be shown the report to confirm it is correct.
+Records must then be kept for three years, so even if you don't start a claim immediately, this evidence can still be accessed.

-What other types of evidence can help in a claim?
+What other evidence can help my claim?

 - CCTV footage